JoshuaHull/portfolio/README.md

 [web-components-wrapper-nextjs](./components/web-components-wrapper-nextjs) - a wrapper around web-components which allows those components to be rendered on the server of a NextJS app

+### Eslint plugins

+[eslintpluginbuilder](./libs/eslintpluginbuilder-layered-architecture) - build up Eslint plugins which enforce layering of your code

 ### Lexing

 [csharp-lexer](./libs/csharp-lexer/) - a C# lexer deriving from re-lex-ation